effector/effector/website/client/blog/2020-10-22-Effector-beginner-guide.md

 <!--truncate-->

 Why do you need it at all?
-Because it's a tool that can actually help ease frontend engineer's routine .
-After all, it will be possible to forget almost completely about props, its types, business logic inside components, learning a dozen other operators, using proxies or decorators, and at the same time to get the most powerful tool on the market for data flow management, providing only functions and objects.
+Because it's a tool that can actually help ease frontend engineer's routine.
+After all, it will be possible to forget almost completely about props, its types, business logic inside components, learning a dozen other operators, using proxies or decorators, and at the same time to get the most powerful tool on the market for **data flow** management, providing only functions and objects.

 The only problem is to get the available introduction to the technology because you need to rebuild the mindset a bit.
-I believe I have found the way to a softer "entry", so I released a complete instruction in this post.
+I believe I have found the way to a softer introduction, so I released a complete instruction in this post.

 ## The application is a system